-Kukai traveled to Tang China to study more about Mahavairocana Tantra on a government-sponsored expedition while a lot more people came from Bokkai (northern Korea, Northeastern Manchuria and now Primorsky Krai of Russia), Shiragi (one of the Three Kingdoms of Korea) to Japan to learn Japanese stuff.
-On the same year, Saicho traveled to Tang China as well accompanying two disciples.
+Kukai traveled to Tang China to study more about Mahavairocana Tantra on a government-sponsored expedition while a lot more people came from Bokkai (Northern Korea, Northeastern Manchuria and now Primorsky Krai of Russia), Shiragi (one of the Three Kingdoms of Korea) to Japan to learn Japanese stuff.

 Keika came from an illustrious lineage of Buddhist masters, famed especially for translating Sanskrit texts into Chinese including the Mahavairocana Tantra.

 He had no hesitation to bestow upon Kukai the first level abhisheka (esoteric initiation) and in a few short months, he received the final initiation.